vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ### Navigation Extensions

-The navigation extension points are placeholders in the navigation system of the Cloud Director UI.
+The navigation extension points are placeholders in the navigation system of the VMware Cloud Director UI.

 #### Primary (Top Level) Navigation Extensions